AMP-SCZ/dpdash/AWS_SETUP.md

 ![Screenshot of Github Actions Variables](/doc/assets/aws_setup/06_set_github_variables/set_github_variables_02.png)

-Create 2 variables.
+Create the variable ROLE_ARN with a value of the ARN of your Role from Step 3.

+If you keep your domain outside of Route53, create 2 more variables:

 1. Variable Name: CERT_ARN, Variable Value: ARN of your AWS Certificate from Step 1.
-2. Variable Name: ROLE_ARN, Variable Value: ARN of your Role from Step 2.
+2. Variable Name: EMAIL_DOMAIN, Variable Value: Root domain of your email identity from Step 2.

 Navigate to the Actions tab and the Deploy Infrastructure workflow.
 Select "Run Workflow".
 The application will deploy.